Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Pieces of golden baked french fries using a toaster oven.
 Nine pieces of broken-up fries are stacked on top of pieces of whole fries inside an air fryer basket.

+After the first 9 minutes, we give the fries a toss to make sure they brown evenly.
 It took only 12 minutes to cook 12 oz of french fries which was very fast.
 In fact, it’s the fastest one throughout our Baked French Fries test so far so it scored a perfect 10/10.

 Due to the shorter cooking time than ideal, the color wasn’t entirely even but was good enough for a 9.5/10.